Becoming an Ironman: What the journey taught me

 The long, silent bike ride is a battle against the elements as you face wind resistance, fluctuating temperatures, drops in energy levels and varying terrains.
 As you pedal kilometer after kilometer in aero position (making yourself smaller to have less wind resistance), the body feels the strain.
 For me, however, it started way earlier than expected.

 One month leading up to the race, I crashed on my gravel bike damaging a nerve in the knee.
-The crash wasn't severe, and the knee had been ok prior to the race, but after the first 10 minutes on the bike, I felt a sharp pain in my left hip, knee, and foot.
-I couldn't believe it.
-After all this training and preparation, was my body giving up on me?
+The crash wasn’t severe, and the knee had felt fine leading up to the race, but just 10 minutes into the bike segment, I felt a sharp pain in my left hip, knee, and foot.

 I tried to change focus, but the sharp pain continued and I felt my left foot becoming numb.
 My only positive was that my numbers were good (at the bike leg, you typically ride with a range of power measured in watts to conserve energy for the entire race), so I kept at it.